isabella232/Dynamics-Crm-Connect-Docs/source/standard-mappings/dynamics-to-sitecore/index.rst

 Dynamics to Sitecore
 ===================================================
-This section describes the data mappings from Salesforce to Sitecore that are included with
+This section describes the data mappings from
+Dynamics to Sitecore that are included with
 Sitecore Connect for Microsoft Dynamics 365 for Sales.

 .. toctree::